hogklint/tailfin/README.md

  `--include`, `-i`           | `[]`                            | Log lines to include. (regular expression) `--label`, `-l`             | `[]`                            | Label query to filter on.
 One key or `key=value` per flag instance.
  `--max-log-requests`        | `-1`                            | Maximum number of concurrent logs to request.
 Defaults to 50, but 5 when specifying --no-follow
+ `--namespace-colors`        |                                 | Specifies the colors used to highlight namespace (compose project).
+Provide colors as a comma-separated list using SGR (Select Graphic Rendition) sequences, e.g., "91,92,93,94,95,96".
  `--no-follow`               | `false`                         | Exit when all logs have been shown.
  `--only-log-lines`          | `false`                         | Print only log lines `--output`, `-o`            | `default`                       | Specify predefined template.
 Currently support: [default, raw, json, extjson, ppextjson]